withastro/adapters/packages/netlify/README.md

 });
 ```

-This will deploy your Middleware as an Edge Function, and run it on all routes - including prerendered pages.
-This also means that locals specified in the Middleware won't be applied to any prerendered pages, because they've already been fully rendered at build-time.
+Configuring `edgeMiddleware: true` will deploy your middleware as an Edge Function, and run it on all routes - including pre-rendered pages.
+However, locals specified in the middleware won't be available to any pre-rendered pages, because they've already been fully-rendered at build-time.

-### Image CDN
+### Netlify Image CDN support

-This adapter integrates your site with [Netlify Image CDN](https://docs.netlify.com/image-cdn/), transforming images on-the-fly without impacting build times.
+This adapter uses the [Netlify Image CDN](https://docs.netlify.com/image-cdn/) to transform images on-the-fly without impacting build times.
 It's implemented using an [Astro Image Service](https://docs.astro.build/en/reference/image-service-reference/) under the hood.

 > **Note**
-> This adapter does not support `image.domains` and `image.remotePatterns` config properties in your Astro config - use the `remote_images` field in `netlify.toml` instead: [Netlify Image CDN - Remote Path](https://docs.netlify.com/image-cdn/overview/#remote-path).
+> This adapter does not support the `image.domains` and `image.remotePatterns` config properties in your Astro config.
+To [specify remote paths for Netlify Image CDN](https://docs.netlify.com/image-cdn/overview/#remote-path), use the `remote_images` field in `netlify.toml`.

 ### Static sites & Redirects